Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 The `onUpdate` event handler, has a similar second argument, but the first one is a `Change`.
 As it has two states: after the update event and prior to the event, we should create an instance of `Change` class using the mocked `DocumentSnapshot`s and pass it as the first argument to the handler.

-As our functions process some actions (creating documents or updating existing ones) using the Firestore instance from the `DocumentSnapshot` through `documentSnapshot.firestore` we can use our mocked instance to override this call and replace it with our created mock.
+As our functions process some actions (creating documents or updating existing ones) using the Firestore instance from the `DocumentSnapshot` through `documentSnapshot.firestore`, we can use our mocked instance to override this call and replace it with our created mock.
 This gives us the ability to verify that the functions actually write or updates documents.